assafdori/ai-trading/README.md

 # AI Stock Trading 📊

-## Scenario

-Congratulations!
-You’ve just been hired as a DevOps engineer at a fintech startup.
-The company’s main product is a website that leverages AI to predict the value of stocks and send daily stock recommendations to customers.

 ## Description

 AI Stock Trading is a stock trading application that leverages artificial intelligence to predict the value of stocks and send daily stock recommendations to customers.